the 2025 guide made by locals for

 2. Saxon Villages with Fortified Churches (UNESCO World Heritage Sites)

-There was a lot of migration going on in the Middle Ages.
-So in the 12th century, the king of Hungary who ruled the province of Transylvania invited Saxon Germans from Western Europe to colonise the area around Brasov - Sibiu - Sighisoara in exchange for land and benefits.
-With help from Teutonic Knights, they were tasked to build fortifications and defend the empire's borders against pagan invaders.
+In the 12th century, Hungary’s king invited Saxon Germans from Western Europe to colonize the Brasov-Sibiu-Sighisoara region, offering land and benefits in return.
+With help from the Teutonic Knights, they built fortifications to defend the empire’s borders from pagan invaders.

 Biertan Fortified Church, another UNESCO World Heritage site

 There is a group of seven villages with fortified churches out of the many Saxon villages in Transylvania - Viscri, Biertan, Prejmer, Saschiz, Darjiu, Valea Viilor, and Calnic - that are inscribed on the list of UNESCO World Heritage Sites.
-Of this group, the village of Viscri is the most popular thanks to the UK's King Charles who fell in love with the area and bought and restored a house to spend there his summer holidays.
+Among them, Viscri is the most famous, thanks to King Charles, who restored a house there as his summer retreat.

 • Pro tip: Fortified churches don't have typical visiting hours, and they're still in service; without a guide, or very good local info, you won't be able to get in or know what you're looking at.